carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 This software identifies orthologous groups of intergenic regions, flanked by orthologous open reading frames (ORFs), conserved across related genomes.

-Get_Homologues supports three sequence-clustering algorithmscan cluster homologous gene families using the bidirectional best-hit (BDBH), OrthoMCL (OMCL) or COGtriangles clustering algorithms.
+Get_Homologues supports three sequence-clustering algorithms; bidirectional best-hit (BDBH), OrthoMCL (OMCL) or COGtriangles clustering algorithms.
-BDBH algorithm uses one sequence from the reference genome and maintain the clusters growing.
+BDBH algorithm uses one sequence from the reference genome and maintains the clusters growing.
 OMCL algorithm groups nodes in a BLAST graph to build clusters.
 And the COG algorithm requires a triangle of reciprocal hits and merges them.

 The definiton of pan- and core-genomes by Get_Homologues is done by calculation of overlapping sets of proteins.

-%What is clustering and which are the clustering algorithms used by Get_Homologues

-BDBH, OMCL and COGtriangles

 <a href="../fig/GET_HOMOLOGUES_flow_char.jpeg">
   <img src="../fig/GET_HOMOLOGUES_flow_char.jpeg" width="435" height="631" alt="Aquí va el texto que describe a la imagen." />